IGVF-DACC/igvf-subsample-db/docs/igvf.md

 $ python3 setup.py install --user
 ```

 3) (Optional) Create a template rule JSON and edit it.
-You can also use example rules on `example/` folder.
+You can also use example rules on `example/` folder. `PASSWORD` is the PG DB master password that you got from `Secrets Manager`.
 ```bash
 $ create_rule_template -o subsampling_rule.json -d igvfd -P PASSWORD --host RDS_INSTANCE_HOSTNAME
 ```